 1. General :

-Under the general section, you need to tick mark some additional option and make sure all of these following boxes are checked.
+Under the general section, you need to tick mark some additional options and make sure all of these following boxes are checked.

 - Last-Modified header: Checked